Understanding the big picture may help you grasp each step.

 If you're Type-A, you're going to have to follow the lead of your Type-B Friend in this section.

-You should have a piece of Transfer Paper (transparent Con-Tact Paper) included in your kit.
+You should have a piece of Con-Tact Paper included in your kit, that we'll use to help us transfer our stencil onto our sign.

-Peel the transfer paper off of the paper backing.
+Peel the Con-Tact paper off of the paper backing.
 You can throw the paper backing away.

 TIP: when peeling, start at a corner.